aaOpenSource/aaConfigList/README.md

 * Tested on System Platform 3.0 SP2, and 2014.

 ## Runtime Notes

+This can be run from any system that is capable of accessing the GR node.

+The file structure should be placed in the root, or as close as possible, of whichever drive you choose to locate it on.
+If the galaxy has too many levels, and the names get too long I have run into path\file name length limitations.

 Running aaConfigList with the NoAttrib argument will result in an abbreviated listing with objects with versions only.
 This runs much, much faster and can identify which objects have changed when compared with an earlier NoAttrib run.